MicrosoftDocs/dynamics365smb-docs/business-central/faq-suggest-number-series-with-copilot.md

 Suggest Number Series can help you create number series for all entities and documents in [!INCLUDE [prod_short](includes/prod_short.md)] based on structured input or natural language.

 * Examples of entities are customers, vendors, and items.
 * Examples of documents are quotes, orders, and invoices.

 The feature isn't a general-purpose chat, but a highly specific and integrated experience that you can use to administrate number series.
 The feature offers two distinct skills that can help you create new or modify existing number series.

-## What are capabilities of Suggest Number Series?
+## What are the capabilities of Suggest Number Series?

 * Create new number series